yamori813/msp430_ps2_i2c/Readme.md

 P1.0 LED for debug

-This is sample script by mruby.
+This is sample script by mruby on FreeBSD.

 ```